Mascot Books

 Mascot Books is a full-service, multi-genre, independent book publisher and distributor.
 It is a hybrid publishing company headquartered in Herndon, Virginia, USA.
 The company publishes a variety of genres, including fiction, nonfiction, children's, cookbooks, and coffee table books.

 History

-Naren Aryal co-founded Mascot Books in 2003 with the publication of Hello, Hokie Bird, a children's book about his alma mater's mascot, the Virginia Tech University's HokieBird.
+Naren Aryal co-founded Mascot Books in 2003 with the publication of Hello, Hokie Bird, a children's book about his alma mater's mascot, the Virginia Tech's HokieBird.
 After a successful initial title, Aryal left his job as a corporate attorney to start Mascot Books.
 Since inception, the business has published more than 2,500 titles.
-Mascot Books was recently featured in The Washington Post, USA Today, and The Costco Connection.
+In 2017 and 2018, Mascot Books was featured in The Washington Post, USA Today, and The Costco Connection.